openlegend/core-rules/core/SRD.md

 ## Armor

-Armor reduces or negates the damage that your character would suffer from attacks by adding to your evasion and toughness defense scores.
+Armor provides a bonus to your evasion score, thus reducing or negating the damage that you would suffer from many types of attacks.
 The Armor table summarizes the following properties of each type of armor:

 **Required Might** lists the minimum Might attribute score that a character requires in order to wear the armor.
 Without the appropriate Might score, a character cannot benefit from the protection afforded by the armor.
 When using multiple armor types, such as plate mail and a shield, you only need to meet the highest Might requirement.